Orchid Bee Collecting Fragrances. This green orchid bee is known to have this peculiar habit of collecting fragrances to attract females.

-The orchard bees are all members of the family Apidae, and the tribe Euglossini.
+The orchid bees are all members of the family Apidae, and the tribe Euglossini.
 They are the size of a honey bee but are brightly colored with a metallic sheen.
 They have a long tongue, (proboscis)

 Orchid flowers produce scents that attract certain bees that are big enough for pollination. (those that have long tongues as well) The orchid flower will go as far as producing a flower that mimics a female orchard bee for attraction.
 Orchids will then affix a pollinarium(a pollen ball) to the bee.
 Which is carried to another orchid of the same species for pollination.